 The Nitty Gritty

-A collapsible sidebar navigation was introduced.
-It's organized by functionality so that everything is right where it's expected to be.
+A collapsible sidebar navigation was introduced to allow the user to find key functionality anywhere they were on the site.
 It's also completely responsive for those on smaller devices.

 Calls to Action

-Upon signing in for the first time, the user is presented with a guided tour overlay.
-It guides the user through a full setup of their profile and prompts them to get their onboarded.
+On their first sign in, the user is presented with a guided tour overlay.
+It guided the user through a full setup of their profile and prompts them to get their onboarded.
 It's dismissable, for those who find such things annoying.

 Claim a Business

-One of our most touted features is the ability to claim multiple businesses.
-At any time, the user can easily switch between their owned businesses or claim ownership of another.
+One of the most touted features was the ability to claim multiple businesses.
+At any time, the user could easily switch between their owned businesses or claim ownership of another.

 The finished product

-The final Dashboard Overview incorporates pieces from every corner of the dashboard and gives the user a great overview of what's happening with their page and what needs to be done.
+The final Dashboard tied together every corner of the site and gives the user a great overview of what's happening with their page and what needs to be done.